tengstrand/lein-polylith/migrate/migrate.md

 Now it's time to migrate a project.

 > Note: Here we will use the realworld example app as an example, but you should preferable
-> use your own Leiningen based Polylith project for the following actions.
+> use your own Leiningen based Polylith project to migrate.

 Let's clone the [realworld example app](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app/tree/clojure-deps) from the same directory as the `polylith` project: